 Semantic materialism amounts to the following shift in science – space and time are hierarchical rather than flat.
 For instance, your postal address defines your location hierarchically: the mailman first looks at the country, then the state, then the city, then the street, then the house, and finally the person in the house.
 If this method of defining an object’s location was also the manner in which the objects themselves were created, then the abstract would precede the contingent in time.

 Of course, we could not always observe the abstract.
 For instance, if the city precedes the streets, can we even perceive the city when nothing has been constructed?
 Therefore, for this idea to be meaningful, new forms of perception have to be defined, which can perceive the abstract world even before it manifests into the contingent world.

 Unlike the locations in a flat space-time which are all identical (and hence can be interchanged through a coordinate transform), the locations in a hierarchical space-time are all different types.
-This hierarchy of space-time locations form a tree structure, which I have described in books such as Godel’s Mistake, Quantum Meaning and Moral Materialism.
-The semantic materialism therefore changes how we look at the universe from a flat space-time structure to a hierarchical tree-like space-time structure.
+This hierarchy of space-time locations forms a tree structure, which I have described in books such as Godel’s Mistake, Quantum Meaning, and Moral Materialism.
+The semantic materialism, therefore, changes how we look at the universe from a flat space-time structure to a hierarchical tree-like space-time structure.

 Materialism and Anti-Materialism

-The nodes in the tree begin in an abstract root which perceives itself, proceeds into branches which perceive other nodes, and ends in leaves which do not perceive anything.
+The nodes in the tree begin in an abstract root that perceives itself, proceeds into branches that perceive other nodes, and ends in leaves that do not perceive anything.
 The root of the tree is similar to anti-materialism, while the leaves are similar to materialism.
 The classic materialist and anti-materialist views are both false in this case.
-Their opposition is further false, because they happen to be two ends of a single structure, not two opposite ways of looking at the same reality.
+Their opposition is further false because they happen to be two ends of a single structure, not two opposite ways of looking at the same reality.

 Applications to Science